preesm/preesm/releng/README.md

 *   create a new eclipse plugin in the **/plugins** folder;
     *   do not add .project, .settings, .classpath (everything should be configured in the Maven settings)
 *   copy POM file from another existing plugin, and update project name;
-*   make sure the version in the MANIFEST.MF matches the version in the parent pom
+*   make sure the version in the MANIFEST.MF matches the version in the parent pom;
     *   **-SNAPSHOT** in the POM file translates to **.qualifier** in the MANIFEST
-*   insert new module in parent pom `<modules>` section with the name of the folder under **/plugins**
+*   insert new module in parent pom `<modules>` section with the name of the folder under **/plugins**;
-*   in the **releng/org.ietr.preesm.feature/feature.xml**, add the new plugin as 'included plugin'
+*   in the **releng/org.ietr.preesm.feature/feature.xml**, add the new plugin as 'included plugin';
-*   create test fragment
+*   create test fragment;
     *   add module in test-fragment intermediate pom
+*   tell people working with source code to import the new plugin in their Elcipse workspace.

 ### Add New Dependency